Getting startedSet up integrationsCreate your first initiativeInvite your teamPlan today's workShare your first update

 Launch modes

-Launch modes decide whether the target tool should plan, build, review, or fix the work.
-The exact mode behavior lives in Send to app.
+Launch modes tell the target tool whether to plan, build, review, or fix the work.
+See Send to app for mode behavior.

 Trust boundary

 Work text, comments, documents, and user prompts inform execution.
-Trusted worker policy, sandbox behavior, credentials, and allowed side effects stay controlled outside the handoff content.
+Trusted agent policy, sandbox behavior, credentials, and allowed side effects stay outside the handoff content.

-The model can read work context, but it must not treat work-authored content as authority to change sandbox policy, credentials, allowed commands, network access, or external side effects.
+The model can read work context, but work-authored content is not authority to change sandbox policy, credentials, allowed commands, network access, or external side effects.

-If a target tool does not appear, configure launch targets in Send to app.
+Configure missing launch targets in Send to app.
 Terminal handoffs belong in Use in Terminal.
-Queued Codex work belongs in Local Workers, with lifecycle details in Agent Sessions.
+Queued local agent work belongs in Local Agents, with lifecycle details in Agent Sessions.

 PreviousSpec-driven developmentNextMerge & Pull Requests